-Lampi Island (Sullivan's Island), also called Lambi Island and Lanbi Kyun, is a thickly wooded island located in Mergui Archipelago, Burma.
-The island covers a total area of approx 188 km2 (73 ml2), making it one of the largest of the group.
+Lampi Island (aka Sullivan's Island, Lambi, and Lanbi Kyun) is a thickly forested island located in Mergui Archipelago (Burma).
+The island covers a total area of approx 188 km2 (73 ml2), making it one of the group's largest.

-- The main purposes of the reserve include habitat conservation of both island and marine resources.
-A total of 228 birds' species, of which 19 threatened like Wallace's hawk-eagle and plain-pouched hornbill, 10 species of amphibians, 19 species reptile with three species of endangered sea turtles, 19 species of mammals (of which sunda pangolin) are present.
+- Main purposes of the nature reserve include habitat conservation of both island and marine resources.
+A total of 228 bird species live here, of which 19 are threatened.
+Among those are Wallace's hawk-eagle, plain-pouched hornbill, amphibians, reptiles, sea turtles, mammals (including sunda pangolin).
+Dolphins and whales are migrant to these waters.

-- Typical habitats of Lampi Island Marine National Park are coral reefs, mangroves and tropical evergreen forest.
-There are also dune and beach habitats, as well as sea grass beds that feed the dugongs.
-Dolphins and whales are migrant to Lampi Island waters.
+- Typical habitats of the Marine Park are coral reefs, mangrove and evergreen forests, dune and beach habitats, sea grass beds (feeding the dugongs).

 Lampi Island cruise terminal

 Cruise ships to Lampi Island dock (anchor) at